All-state basketball player will take his talents out of state, while a track star decides to stay close to home

 Thunder Mountain

-PJ Foy will be competing in swimming at the University of North Carolina at Chapel Hill in Chapel Hill, North Carolina.
+PJ Foy will be competing in swimming at the University of North Carolina at Chapel Hill in Chapel Hill, North Carolina where he will majoring in computer science and engineering.

 Olivia Mills will be competing in rowing at Gonzaga University in Spokane, Washington.